 To help support local businesses during the COVID-19 pandemic, the Chambers in Action program was created through collaboration between the Mecklenburg County Tourism Office, South Hill Chamber of Commerce, Chase City Chamber of Commerce, and the Clarksville Chamber of Commerce.
-The program utilized a special gift card that matched purchases dollar-for-dollar, making it a great deal for those purchasing a gift card, but more importantly it helped provide much needed revenue for the local businesses during their time of need.
-In total, over \$1 million went out to help local businesses in Mecklenburg County.
+The program utilized a special gift card that matched purchases dollar-for-dollar that helped provide much needed revenue for the local businesses during their time of need.
+In total, over \$1 million was distributed to help local businesses in Mecklenburg County.